Integrating Large Language Models in Causal Discovery: A Statistical Causal Approach: Introduction

 \subsection{Our Contribution}

 The contributions of the method proposed in this study are as follows:

-\paragraph{(1) Realization of the Synthesis of LLM-KBCI and SCD in a Mutually-Referential Manner} The practical method for realizing the proposed concept of Figure~\ref{fig:main_idea} is detailed, and the SCP method is proposed.
-Experiments were demonstrated with several benchmark datasets, which are open and have been widely used for the evaluation of SCD algorithms.
+\paragraph{(1) Realization of the Synthesis of LLM-KBCI and SCD in a Mutually Referential Manner} We detail the practical method for realizing the proposed concept of Figure~\ref{fig:main_idea}, and propose the SCP method.
+Furthermore, we demonstrate experiments with several benchmark datasets, which are open and have been widely used for the evaluation of SCD algorithms.
 They all consist of continuous variables.

-\paragraph{(2) Mutual Performance Enhancement of SCD and LLM-KBCI} We demonstrate that the augmentation by the LLM with SCP, improves the performance of the SCD, and the performance of the LLM-KBCI is also enhanced by the SCP.
+\paragraph{(2) Mutual Performance Enhancement of SCD and LLM-KBCI} We demonstrate that the augmentation by the LLM with SCP, improves the performance of several SCD algorithms in terms of domain expertise and statistics, and the performance of the LLM-KBCI is also enhanced by the SCP including the initial SCD results.

-\paragraph{(3) Enhancement of SCD Performance by SCP} In the experiments, we demonstrate that the outputs of several SCD algorithms augmented by the LLM with SCP, can be a superior causal model to the pattern of prompting without SCP in terms of domain expertise and statistics.

-\paragraph{(4) Improvement of SCD results with the background knowledge provided by LLMs even if the dataset is uncontained in the pretraining materials} We prepared a closed health screening dataset that is not included in the pretraining materials for LLMs, and demonstrated the experiment on a sub-dataset that has been randomly sampled from the entire dataset.
-Through this experiment, we clearly confirmed that the proposed method robustly leads to more statistically valid causal models with natural ground truths.
-This fact proved that the LLMs can indeed contribute to background knowledge augmentation for SCD algorithms in practical situations, even if the dataset used for SCD is not memorized by LLMs.
+\paragraph{(3) Improving the SCD results with the background knowledge provided by LLMs even if the dataset is uncontained in the pretraining materials} We prepare a closed health-screening dataset that is not included in the pretraining materials for LLMs, and demonstrate the experiment on a sub-dataset that has been randomly sampled from the entire dataset.
+Through this experiment, it is confirmed that the proposed method can lead to more statistically valid causal models with established domain knowledge.
+This fact proves that the LLMs can indeed contribute to background knowledge augmentation for SCD algorithms in practical situations, even if the dataset used for SCD is not memorized by LLMs.

-\paragraph{(5) Discussion on the Reliability and Risks of Integrating LLMs as a ``Black-Box'' into SCD }
+\paragraph{(4) Discussion on the Reliability and Risks of Integrating LLMs as a ``black-box'' into SCD }

-In addition, we demonstrate some simulations of SCP in various conditions, and confirm the existence of the patterns where SCP firmly works as intended, and the technical and statistical limitations of the proposed method.
+In addition, we demonstrate some simulations of SCP in various conditions, \textcolor{black}{confirm} the existence of the patterns where SCP stably works as intended, and \textcolor{black}{discuss} the technical and statistical limitations of the proposed method.
 We also discuss realistic strategies and directions for future practical applications, to overcome the limitations of the proposed method, and to effectively obtain appropriate causal models from both expert and statistical points of view, avoiding critical errors.